meilisearch/documentation/advanced_guides/stop_words.md

 Stop-words **improves** **the speed** and **relevancy** of a search.

 ::: tip
-Using stop-words allows the search to focus on more relevant elements rather than the number of occurrences of words that are very common in your dataset.
+Using stop-words allows the search to focus on more relevant elements rather than words that appears very frequently in your dataset.
 :::

 ## Language driven